jmshea/stock_treemap/README.md

 # stock_treemap
+Want to make a cool stock diagram, like those on finviz: https://finviz.com/map.ashx ?

-Generate tree maps for stock portfolios using Python, Yahoo Finance, and Plotly.
+This library generates tree maps for stock portfolios using Python, Yahoo Finance, and Plotly.
 This code is meant to be run within a Jupyter environment.
 More details of requirements are further below.

 You will need to create a CSV file that has 2 columns: ticker and stocks.
 The ticker